-I had these peppers when we lived in Teheran, Iran (I was a young girl then).
-Our maid used to make them for us occasionally.
-She put raisins in the meat filling, but that jacks up the carbs too much so I don’t put them in the filing now that I’m a low-carber.
-She also used bulgur wheat, whereas I used very lower-carb hemp seeds.
-Even with my changes, the peppers themselves have quite a few grams of carbs.
-But they are so good for you, so I don’t care.
+I haven’t had these since I was very young living in Iran.
+Think I’ll make them tonight for dinner.
+Our maid in Iran used to make them for us occasionally.
+She put raisins in the meat filling, but that jacks up the carbs too much for me on my low-carb regimen, so I left them out.
+She also used bulgur wheat, whereas I used lower-carb hemp seeds.
+Even with my changes, the peppers themselves have quite a bit of carbs.
+But they are so good for you, I don’t care.
 I’m going to fix stuffed peppers once in awhile.
 One of these was filling enough to satisfy me as a meal. 🙂 These are suitable once you get to Phase 2 Atkins.
 Keto folks can probably fit these macros into their day with menu planning.
 These are also suitable for those following Primal or Paleo programs.

 4 medium-large green peppers (or any other color you like)

 20 oz. lean ground beef